AI

 But raw numbers miss the point.
 What matters is the relationship between compensation structure and company stage.

 For VC-backed companies, base salaries run lower but equity grants average meaningful percentages.
 Sign-on bonuses now average 14% of initial salary.
 The bet is on growth.
+Adding AI capabilities comes with a 28% salary premium over traditional tech roles.

 PE-backed companies tie compensation to performance milestones.
 Equity links to transformation targets and long-term growth.
 Bonus structures focus on EBITDA and operational efficiency.
 The bet is on execution.